+Since each pattern has both bearish and bullish versions, they help identify opportunities to buy and sell.
+Bullish patterns help identify more significant opportunities to buy, and bearish patterns help identify higher selling opportunities.
 Each turning point in the pattern represents a high or a low on the price chart, telling the trader the exact moment to either buy or sell the trade, i.e., enter or exit the trade point.

 The bullish ABCD pattern commences with a price fall or a lower price.
 It is identified through a zig-zag pattern that starts at A, which extends to the price swing that we call B. The pattern is then followed by a reverse and rise in price, known as BC, which is then reversed to a bearish move (CD), completing the pattern.
 The D point falls below point B. Once the price completes the CD price swing, there is a reversal and an increase in the price once the price touches point D.